Using services on the Server side

 It is very close to the Server-side registration, despite the fact that we do not provide any implementation class here.
 Implementation will remain on the server side.

-Note that the implementation mode (here sicShared
+Note that the implementation mode (here sicShared) shall match

 the one used on the server side.
 An error will occur if this setting is not